-The Company made contributions of £375,175 and £361,447 to the U.K. plans for the years ended December 31, 2017 and January 1, 2017, respectively.
+The Company made contributions of £410,009 (\$547,512) and £375,175 (\$483,288) to the U.K. plan for the years ended December 30, 2018 and December 31, 2017, respectively.

 NOTE 20 - Concentrations

 Labor Union

 The United Steel Workers International Union AFL-CIO, CLC Local #1207 represents the Company's manufacturing employees in the U.S. The current union contract expires on March 12, 2023.
 The contract will continue from year-to-year thereafter, unless notice terminating the agreement is given by either party sixty days prior to March 12th in any year after March 12, 2023.
 Employees at the U.K. facility can be represented by UNITE although participation is not required.
 The collective bargaining agreement with UNITE does not specify a termination date.